tusc/wireguard/README.md

 The tar file in this repository is a collection of binaries that can be loaded onto an UDM to run wireguard in userland mode.
 I plan to include instructions on how to compile the software shortly.

-ssh into the UDM and type the following command from the /root folder:
+ssh into the UDM and type the following command from the /root folder to download the tar file:

 **# curl -LJo udm-wireguard.tar.Z  https://github.com/tusc/wireguard/blob/master/udm-wireguard.tar.Z?raw=true**